Smooth Fox Terrier

 The high-maintenance Smooth Fox Terrier gives you a break when it comes to grooming.
 A good brush once or twice a week, along with a bath every month is enough to keep their coat healthy and clean.
 Wash their ears once a week with a gentle, vet-approved cleanser to prevent dirt and wax buildup that can cause infections.
 Brush your SFTs teeth three days a week, and trim their nails once a month or so to prevent painful cracking.

 Smooth Fox Terriers may be prone to some breed-specific health concerns, including:

 You can minimize serious health concerns in a Smooth Fox Terrier by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

-Living with a Smooth Fox Terrier is easier when you sign them up for advanced obedience and agility classes, and let them show their athletic skills in dog sports.
-These activities keep them mentally and physically challenged, and has a positive impact on their overall behavior.
+Living with a Smooth Fox Terrier is easier when you sign him up for advanced obedience and agility classes, and let him show his athletic skills in dog sports.
+These activities keep them mentally and physically challenged, and make a positive impact on their overall behavior.

 Sporting Dog Training

 Smooth Fox Terriers can learn to participate in fox hunting, as well as Earthdog trials, a dog sport in which they show off their skills finding rodents in cages underground.

 Do Smooth Fox Terriers bark?